MelazAi/MelazAi/README.md

 ## 🧠 About Us

-I am a passionate developer and AI enthusiast focused on creating meaningful and responsible AI solutions.
-My work spans across **AI agents**, **machine learning experimentation**, and **open source software development** aimed at practical innovation.
-I enjoy learning new technologies and applying them to real-world problems with an emphasis on clarity, reusability, and impact.
+We are passionate developer and AI enthusiast focused on creating meaningful and responsible AI solutions.
+Our work spans across **AI agents**, **machine learning experimentation**, and **open source software development** aimed at practical innovation.
+We enjoy learning new technologies and applying them to real-world problems with an emphasis on clarity, reusability, and impact.

 ---